-Obviously, if you admit to abusing or neglecting your child, this can and will be used against you as a reason to remove your child from home.
-Suppose CPS determines that there is an immediate risk of harm to your child (and why wouldn’t they if you tell them that you did abuse or neglect your child), they can remove your child without a court order.
-Keep in mind that if you did something you shouldn’t have regarding your child, telling the truth and being forthcoming with information can allow you to receive the assistance that you need to get better and hopefully have your child returned to you.
+If you admit to abusing or neglecting your child, this can and will be used against you as a reason to remove your child from home.
+Suppose CPS determines an immediate risk of harm to your child (and why wouldn't they if you tell them that you did abuse or neglect your child), they can remove your child without a court order.
+Keep in mind that if you did something you shouldn't have regarding your child, telling the truth and being forthcoming with information can allow you to receive the assistance you need to get better and hopefully have your child returned to you.
 The bottom line is that you should be completely honest with the CPS caseworker if you are willing to speak to her.

 A CPS Safety Plan

 CPS will want to immediately institute a plan of action designed to prevent any further harm to your child.
 One way to do so is to work with parents like you on creating a Safety Plan that you and CPS can agree to.
-This plan will outline any steps that both you and CPS will take to best ensure your child's safety.
+This plan will outline any steps you and CPS will take to best ensure your child's safety.

 Can CPS interview your child in connection with an investigation?

-The short answer to this question is, “Yes.”
+The short answer to this question is, "Yes."
 An investigator will want to interview any child (including yours) that is a reported victim of abuse or neglect.
-Your home, your child’s school, or their daycare can be the venue for an interview.
+Your home, your child's school, or daycare can be the venue for an interview.

 You have to consent to your child being interviewed in your home.

 If the CPS investigator wishes to interview your child in your home, he must first seek your approval or consent to do so.
-Any adult that your child is staying with at a certain moment in time can consent to the child being interviewed.
+Any adult that your child is staying with at a particular time can consent to the child being interviewed.
 That means if the CPS worker comes to your home while you are at work, a relative or babysitter for your child can not only give permission for CPS to enter your home but can also give permission for the investigator to speak to your child.

 An adult will usually not be allowed to participate in the interview with your child.
 This is important because CPS will want your child to speak freely and candidly about the situation that is being investigated.
 Your presence in the room could affect how your child answers questions in a pretty dramatic way.